 Julian Penney FRGS – Managing Director

-Julian has over 15 years experience of managing risk in a variety of environments and sectors, firstly as a Commissioned Officer in the British Army and latterly as a Director within one of the worlds largest travel companies.
-Julian’s experience ranges from training local soldiers in Sierra Leone, leading school students on expeditions to being responsible for the safety management and incident support systems a leading educational travel businesses.
-Julian holds full national health and safety qualifications, is a qualified Expedition Leader, a Fellow of the Royal Geographical Society, a Trustee of the Institute of Outdoor Learning and former Vice Chair of the Young Explorers Trust.
+Julian has managed risk in a variety of environments and sectors, firstly as a Commissioned Officer in the British Army and latterly as a Director within one of the worlds largest travel companies.
+Julian’s experience ranges from training local soldiers in Sierra Leone, leading school expeditions to being responsible for the safety management and incident support systems of a leading educational travel businesses.
+Julian holds full national health and safety qualifications, is a qualified Expedition Leader, a Fellow of the Royal Geographical Society and a full member of the national Outdoor Education Advisers’ Panel (OEAP).
 Having held a senior role within a highly successful global travel business, Julian understands the commercial reality of managing safety and professional incident support.
-Julian is also an active volunteer Search Technician with Berkshire Lowland Search and Rescue which ensures he keeps up to date with the ‘on the ground’ realities of serious incidents.
+Julian is also a volunteer Search Technician with Berkshire Lowland Search and Rescue which ensures he keeps up to date with the ‘on the ground’ realities of serious incidents.

 Julian founded Pharos and takes a leading role in all aspects of service delivery, but also knows when others would be more suited to supporting a particular incident or project!